joroque/musicbrainz-proxy/README.md

+# musicbrainz-proxy

-# Code Exercise for Backend Engineer
+Code exercise for Backend Engineer.

-## Design Goals / Constraints
+## Design Constraints

-- Following "best practices" is not the main focus.
+- Simplicity over "best practices", it's an exercise.
 - Everything in a single Python module and no database or persistence layer, for simplicity.
 - No Django or full-featured frameworks.
-Nothing against them, it' just they're overkill for this exercise and I would end up with more boilerplate code than anything else.
+Nothing against them, it' just they're overkill for the exercise and we would end up with more boilerplate code than anything else.
-- `requests` and `hug` are the only third-party libraries to handle HTTP stuff.
+- `requests` and `hug` as the only third-party libraries to handle HTTP stuff.

 ## Limitations / Known Issues